-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 Still, even in these Monte Carlo trials, the fact that Monte Carlo analysis does not consider the natural rebound effects of markets remains evident.
 For instance, consider the standout iteration above that jets off by itself to the upside, approaching $1.8 million in year 8 above.
 In this case, the scenario started off with astonishingly strong returns for a 60/40 portfolio, as real returns were 21%, 20%, 9%, 2%, 4%, 9%, 10%, 13% over the first 8 years, which is an average annual compound real return of 10.8% for 8 years!
 Yet this scenario still finishes in the bottom 10% overall, because the next series of returns were equally improbable in the other direction, with the sequence of -5%, -11%, -27%, -25%, -17%, 18%, -15%, -4%, -14%, over the next 9 years, which equates to a -11.9% compounded real return for 9 years… or a 68% real decline in 9 years, far worse than even the worst actual 9-year sequence in history!

 In other words, the gap that is emerging between Monte Carlo and historical market returns may not just be due to the fact that 10,000 Monte Carlo scenarios produce the potential for more extreme market declines than just 114 actual 30-year rolling historical scenarios.
 Instead, another distinction may be that with actual market returns, markets tend to at least pull back after several years of strong returns and to rebound after a crash.
-In the most extreme Monte Carlo projections, though, they often just keep rising or declining in dramatic fashion, regardless of how expensive or cheap the stocks are getting.
+Yet, in the most extreme Monte Carlo projections, they often just keep rising or declining in dramatic fashion, regardless of how expensive or cheap the stocks are getting.

 Tail Risk, Momentum, and Mean Reversion In Stock Market Returns